ansible/product-demos/cloud/README.md

 ### Jobs

 - [**Cloud / Create Infra**](create_infra.yml) - Creates a VPC with required routing and firewall rules for provisioning VMs
+- [**Cloud / Create Keypair**](aws_key.yml) - Creates a keypair for connecting to EC2 instances
 - [**Cloud / Create VM**](create_vm.yml) - Create a VM based on a [blueprint](blueprints/) in the selected cloud provider
 - [**Cloud / Destroy VM**](destroy_vm.yml) - Destroy a VM that has been created in a cloud provider.
 VM must be imported into dynamic inventory to be deleted.
+- [**Cloud / Snapshot EC2**](snapshot_ec2.yml) - Snapshot a VM that has been created in a cloud provider.
+VM must be imported into dynamic inventory to be snapshot.
+- [**Cloud / Restore EC2 from Snapshot**](snapshot_ec2.yml) - Restore a VM that has been created in a cloud provider.
+By default, volumes will be restored from their latest snapshot.
+VM must be imported into dynamic inventory to be patched.

 ### Inventory